Romanian tax residence explained in details

 The tax residence assessment must be done by the tax authorities, taking into account the provisions of the tax treaty Romania has in place with the individual’s home country, or taking into account the tax residence criteria provided by the Romanian Tax Code (if there is no treaty in place with the home country).

-Every individual complying with this procedure will be notified by the local tax office on the conclusion of their assessment and if he/she is thus deemed to be a Romanian tax resident or non-resident.
-The notification is issued by the tax office in approximately 15 to 30 days from the date of submitting the file.
+Every individual complying with this procedure will be notified by the local tax office on the conclusion of the assessment and if they are deemed to be Romanian tax residents or non-residents.
+The notification is issued by the tax office in approximately 15 to 30 days from the date of submitting the application file.

 When it comes to tax residence of companies, we can say that things are a bit simpler, since companies are less mobile than individuals.
 Thus, a company is consider to be a tax resident of Romania in any of the below situations: